OS2mo/os2mo/README.md

 Note the presence of the `mo_employee.cpr_no` field.
 This field must be present, for the application to know who this address belongs to.
-Furthermore, the `Email` key must be a valid MO address type name.
-MO address types can be retrieved by calling [GET:MO/Address_types][get_address_types].
+Furthermore, the `Email` key must be a valid OS2mo address type name.
+OS2mo address types can be retrieved by calling [GET:MO/Address_types][get_address_types].
 Finally it is recommended that LDAP's `mail` attribute is a multi-value field.